Smith–Ninth Streets station

 The Smith–Ninth Streets station is a local station on the IND Culver Line of the New York City Subway.
 It is located over the Gowanus Canal near the intersection of Smith and Ninth Streets in Gowanus, Brooklyn, and is served by the F and G trains at all times.
-The station is 87.5 ft above ground level and was formerly the highest rapid transit station in the world.
+The station is 87.5 ft above ground level, is the highest station in the New York City Subway, and was the highest rapid transit station in the world from its opening until 2022.

 This elevated station, opened on October 7, 1933, has four tracks and two side platforms.
 In 2009, the Metropolitan Transportation Authority began an extensive renovation of the station.
 It was closed entirely for a full reconstruction between June 2011 and April 2013.

 History

 One of the goals of Mayor John Hylan's Independent Subway System (IND), proposed in the 1920s, was a line to Coney Island, reached by a recapture of the BMT Culver Line.
 As originally designed, service to and from Manhattan would have been exclusively provided by Culver express trains, while all local service would have fed into the IND Crosstown Line.

 In 1925, the IND finalized plans to build its Culver (South Brooklyn) Line.
 The line's path crossed the Gowanus Canal, and the IND originally wanted to build a deep-river tunnel under the canal.
 To save money, the IND built a viaduct over the canal instead, resulting in the creation of the only above-ground section of the original IND.
 The first section of the line opened on March 20, 1933, from Jay Street to Bergen Street.
 The line was extended from Bergen Street to Church Avenue on October 7, 1933, including the Smith–Ninth Streets station.